mimmi20/browscap-js/README.markdown

 It makes available a `getBrowser` function which takes a browser user agent string and returns an associative array of properties and abilities of that browser.

-You must provide a browscap.ini file, which you can get here:
+You must provide a browscap.json file, which you may get here:

 http://browscap.org/

-Both the browscap.ini or php_browscap.ini files should work.

 Example:

 	var browscap = require('browscap');
-	browscap.setIni('./browscap.ini');
+	browscap.setJson('./browscap.json');

 	var browser = browscap.getBrowser("Mozilla/4.0 (compatible; MSIE 8.0; Windows NT 5.1; Trident/4.0; WinTSI 05.11.2009)");